Korean Studies

 For the bachelor's degree in Korean Studies, there will be limited admittance to the bachelor's degree major and minor beginning in the 2019/20 winter semester.
 There is no NC.

-How and where can I apply for the course?
+How and where can I apply for the program?

 The application takes place via the online application portal of the Eberhard Karls Universität Tübingen.
 More information can be found here.